danieladams456/blog-danieladamstech/content/posts/call-graph-voting-proposal.md

 * Customer errors are more specific than unclear arrribution errors.
 Customer data validation errors are more specific than generic customer data errors.

 ![status state machine](https://images.danieladamstech.com/2024-status-state-machine.png)

+This data flow diagram shows how state is updated inside each service as well as what is passed between services.
+I only show 5 services and a database, but this could scale to very large call graphs as the data added on the response remains a constant size.

 ![data flow](https://images.danieladamstech.com/2024-voting-data-flow-tmp.png)